Moir\'e Folded Helical States at the Interfaces of Heterostructures

 \section{Introduction}

-Materials with intrinsically weak spin–orbit coupling (SOC) do not exhibit spin–momentum locking or spin-driven collective states \cite{manchon2015new}.
-An essential approach to introduce SOC into high-mobility systems is to exploit proximity effects in van der Waals heterostructures, which allows a low-SOC material to inherit SOC from an adjacent strong-SOC layer \cite{avsar2020colloquium}.
+Materials with intrinsically weak spin–orbit coupling (SOC) do not exhibit spin–momentum locking or spin-driven collective states \cite{manchon2015new,soumyanarayanan2016emergent}.
+An essential approach to introduce SOC into high-mobility systems is to exploit proximity effects in van der Waals heterostructures, which allows a low-SOC material to inherit SOC from an adjacent strong-SOC layer \cite{avsar2020colloquium,sierra2021van}.
 In van der Waals heterostructures, interfacial spin–orbit coupling originates from broken inversion symmetry combined with strong atomic SOC in one of the constituent layers.
 In this regard, graphene/three-dimensional topological insulator (TI) heterostructures are promising, as they combine Dirac quasiparticles, strong spin–momentum locking, adjustable electrostatics, and atomically clean interfaces \cite{hasan2010colloquium}.
-Experimental and theoretical investigations of graphene/TI heterostructures have shown that the TI surface states can impart strong SOC to graphene, producing spin splitting, anisotropic spin textures, and gate-controllable helical behavior \cite{wang2015strong,rakhmanova2020broadband}.
+Experimental and theoretical investigations of graphene/TI heterostructures have shown that TI surface states can induce strong spin–orbit coupling in graphene, leading to spin splitting, anisotropic spin textures, and gate-tunable helical transport behavior \cite{zollner2021heterostructures,lee2015proximity,zhang2014proximity,song2018spin,kiemle2022gate,khokhriakov2020gate}.
 Tight-binding and ab-initio calculations reveal that the induced SOC is highly sensitive to interface symmetry, stacking configuration, and sublattice alignment, typically producing a complex combination of Rashba, valley–Zeeman, and pseudospin-dependent SOC terms \cite{gmitra2018proximity,gani2020proximity,zollner2016theory}.
 Despite these advances, a central unresolved question is whether the observed SOC simply reflects a passive inheritance of the TI’s spin texture, or whether it can instead be actively enhanced and reprogrammed via additional interfacial structural modulations \cite{li2019twist,premasiri2019tuning,wakamura2019spin}.